Search results for

 Carrier warranties and insurances are better

 Every new phone gets a warranty from the manufacturer, but we all know how painful the process of claiming it can be.
 You must call customer service, spend hours with them, ship the device, get it fixed or replaced, then it’s sent back.
 Dealing with your carrier is much simpler.
-You can usually show up at your local retail location and take care of things.
+You can usually show up at your local retail location, and the team will take care of things.
 At the very least, they can help you through the claim process.

 Carriers also offer insurance through select partners, and these can offer pretty good deals.
 You can cover your phone against malfunctions, drops, spills, theft, and even loss.
 This provides the peace of mind many customers like.
 Of course, there are also third-party insurances, but their experiences are never quite as seamless as going straight with your carrier.